Consumers and businesses are adding green roofs at a rapid pace. And the benefits are more impressive than you may think.

-Last month, the third World Green Roofs Day was celebrated across the globe in 60 countries.
+In June, the third World Green Roofs Day was celebrated across the globe in 60 countries.
 The initiative was dreamed up by U.K.-based green roof builders Dusty Gedge and Chris Bridgman.

 “We saw worldwide participation from GRO members and their sister companies, including Sempergreen, Optigrun, Zinco, Bauder, and BMI Group who launched a series of campaign videos in 19 different languages.
 Green roof federations from around the world also brought green roof owners, designers, manufacturers and growers together to celebrate,” the founders said.

 The celebration showcases the benefits of green roofs from climate action and biodiversity to energy savings, among other benefits.